Memory consolidation: Protein synthesis

-Protein synthesis plays an important role in the formation of new memories.
-Studies have shown that protein synthesis inhibitors administered after learning, weaken memory, suggesting that protein synthesis is required for memory consolidation.
+Protein synthesis has shown to play an important role in the formation of new memories.
+Studies have shown that protein synthesis inhibitors administered after learning weaken memory, suggesting that protein synthesis is required for memory consolidation.
 Additionally, reports have suggested that the effects of protein synthesis inhibitors also inhibit LTP.
-However, other results have shown that protein synthesis may not in fact be necessary for memory consolidation, as it has been found that the formation of memories can withstand vast amounts of protein synthesis inhibition, suggesting that this criterion of protein synthesis as necessary for memory consolidation is not unconditional.
+However, other results have shown that protein synthesis may not in fact be necessary for memory consolidation, as it has been found that the formation of memories can withstand vast amounts of protein synthesis inhibition, suggesting that its role may not be absolute.